 Catch them in the act.

 When you catch your furry friend in the act of “going” inside, use it as a learning opportunity for your pup.
 Be sure not to punish or scold the dog.
 This will only encourage the dog to be sneakier next time, to avoid making you upset.
 Instead, say something along the lines of “Whoops, outside,” while promptly taking the dog outside to an appropriate spot for relief.

 As quickly as possible, take a paper towel and blot up as much of the urine as you can from the floor or carpet.
 Don’t use a hairdryer to dry the urine spot because it will set the stain and odor.
 If your dog has soiled anything washable (such as clothing), put it through a cold rinse cycle and then a normal wash cycle with detergent.

 Fix the deeper problem.

 Even when you have cleaned up the surface stain, the battle isn’t over.
-The urine can, and will, still do damage to the padding and sub-floor.
-Bacteria and allergens can also linger and bring sickness and other health problems if not taken care of.
+The urine can, and will, still do damage to the padding and sub-floor. leaves your home cleaner and allergens can also linger and bring allergens and other health problems if not taken care of.
 Avoid steam cleaning the area as the heat can set the stain and odor, and the water can take a long time to dry, causing mildew to grow.
-Instead, you want to hire a professional carpet cleaner who specializes in pet accidents to ensure that the smell and bacteria are completely removed.
+Instead, you want to hire a professional carpet cleaner who specializes in pet accidents to ensure that the smell is completely removed.